smcnaught/The-C-Player-s-Guide-Practice-Problems/reference-guide.md

 `Convert.ToDouble(toConvert)  - converts to double`
 `Convert.ToBoolean(toConvert) - converts to bool`

-What are some risks with conversions?
+What are some risks with numeric conversions?
 `Converting from long to byte could lose data since long could be bigger than what byte can represent`

 What is the difference between explicit or implicit conversions?